St Clair Juniors

 Parent helpers are always welcome and appreciated.
 Club days are designed to be fun and we incorporate games and drills that match events run at carnivals.
 Juniors can compete at inter-club carnivals if they wish.

 Juniors will be divided into groups based on their ability and experience.
 Click on the links below to learn more about the Groups, their Learning Outcomes and Carnival Events.

 All children are encouraged to work on their swimming.
 Our club has 3 lanes booked at Moana Pool on Wednesday evenings at 6:30pm.
 (Term time only).
-Chris Haig runs these sessions with help from some of our amazing young Lifeguards.
-There are discount cards available for members, just ask Chris.
+Jon Richardson runs these sessions with help from some of our amazing young Lifeguards.
+There are discount cards available for members, just ask Jon.

 200m Swim Safety Badge